vehsamrak/go-multi-package-coverage/README.md

 * Definable covermode (now it is always atomic)
 * Definable coverage report file name (now it is always coverage.txt)
-* Update info if new version released
+* Informational update message if new version released